Virus: Synthetic viruses

 Many viruses can be synthesised de novo ("from scratch").
 The first synthetic virus was created in 2002.
 Although somewhat of a misconception, it is not the actual virus that is synthesised, but rather its DNA genome (in case of a DNA virus), or a cDNA copy of its genome (in case of RNA viruses).
 For many virus families the naked synthetic DNA or RNA (once enzymatically converted back from the synthetic cDNA) is infectious when introduced into a cell.
 That is, they contain all the necessary information to produce new viruses.
 This technology is now being used to investigate novel vaccine strategies.
 The ability to synthesise viruses has far-reaching consequences, since viruses can no longer be regarded as extinct, as long as the information of their genome sequence is known and permissive cells are available.
 As of June 2021, the full-length genome sequences of 11,464 different viruses, including smallpox, are publicly available in an online database maintained by the National Institutes of Health.

 Weapons

 The ability of viruses to cause devastating epidemics in human societies has led to the concern that viruses could be weaponised for biological warfare.
 Further concern was raised by the successful recreation of the infamous 1918 influenza virus in a laboratory.
 The smallpox virus devastated numerous societies throughout history before its eradication.
 There are only two centres in the world authorised by the WHO to keep stocks of smallpox virus: the State Research Center of Virology and Biotechnology VECTOR in Russia and the Centers for Disease Control and Prevention in the United States.
-It may be used as a weapon, as the vaccine for smallpox sometimes had severe side-effects, it is no longer used routinely in any country.
+It may be used as a weapon, but as the vaccine for smallpox sometimes had severe side effects, it is no longer used routinely in any country.
 Thus, much of the modern human population has almost no established resistance to smallpox and would be vulnerable to the virus.